MicrosoftDocs/SupportArticles-docs/Outlook/Client/profiles-and-accounts/issues-that-occur-when-adding-multiple-exchange-accounts.md

 In Microsoft Outlook 2010, Outlook 2013, Outlook 2016, Outlook 2019 and Outlook for Office 365, you can add multiple Microsoft Exchange accounts to the same profile if one of the following conditions is true:

-- You have Full Access permission to the additional Exchange mailbox.
+- You have Full Access permission to the additional Exchange mailboxes.
-- You have the credentials to access the additional Exchange mailbox if you don't have Full Access permission to it.
+- You have the credentials to access the additional Exchange mailboxes if you don't have Full Access permission to them.

 This article describes the following two scenarios in which this feature can cause unexpected behavior, and provides alternate steps that you can use to set up the scenario.